 Good thing for Ontario farmers, many research studies conclude that including whole grains in a daily diet can help reduce many of the risk factors that lead to heart disease!
 The Heart and Stroke Foundation of Canada says 80% of premature heart disease and stroke can be prevented through your life habits, such as eating a healthy diet that includes whole grains.

-Oats especially are important to reducing your risk for heart disease.
+Oats are especially important to reducing your risk for heart disease.
 High in dietary fibre, that not only keeps you full longer, but it can also help improve blood cholesterol levels and lower your risk of heart disease, stroke, obesity and even type 2 diabetes.

 Want to add more fibre into your diet?

 When shopping, check food labels and look for 100% whole grain or 100% whole oats with the germ listed at the beginning of the ingredient list.
 Don’t forget to check the fibre content in the Nutrition Facts table- products with 2 grams of fibre or more are a healthy choice.
+Click here to find five fibre boosting recipes to help you and your family increase your fibre intake.